Medical Marijuana in Florida – How does this Affect Employees?

 If you are a federal employee or federal contractor, the answer is simple.
-Under federal regulations, the drug is still illegal and any employee or contractor of the federal government is prohibited from utilizing the drug, even if they reside or are employed in a state where medical or recreational use is legal.
+Under federal regulations, the drug is still illegal, and any employee or contractor of the federal government is prohibited from utilizing the medication, even if they reside or are employed in a state where medical or recreational use is legal.

 Florida State Employees and Contractors